Air Advocacy

 A Unified Voice in the Air

-The Air Advocacy Committee (AAC) drives AUVSI’s legislative and regulatory agenda for uncrewed aircraft systems (UAS) and Advanced Air Mobility (AAM).
-Guided by input from our members, the AAC works closely with federal agencies, lawmakers, and state, local, and tribal leaders to advance policies that enable safe, scalable integration of autonomous aviation.
+Guided by member priorities, the AAC drives AUVSI’s legislative and regulatory agenda for uncrewed aircraft systems (UAS) and Advanced Air Mobility (AAM).
+The Committee works hand-in-hand with federal agencies, lawmakers, and state, local, and tribal leaders to ensure policies enable safe, scalable, and secure integration of autonomous aviation into the national airspace.

-ADS, Inc.
+ACSL Inc.

-Advanced Navigation
+Advanced Navigation Pty Ltd

 Aerolane